Mehar-Nafis/Kubernetes-CTJGP/hostPath and emptyDir.md

         hostPath:
           path: /data
   ```
-## Save and exit the editor
-## Apply the Deployment yaml created in the previous step
+Save and exit the editor and Apply the Deployment yaml created in the previous step
 ```
 kubectl apply -f mydep-hp.yaml
 ```
-## View the objects created by Kubernetes Deployment and verify hostPath mounting in POD
+View the objects created by Kubernetes Deployment and verify hostPath mounting in POD
 ```
 kubectl get deployments
 ```